saravanakumarrc/Architecture_Journey/src/azure/az-104/App_Service.md

 # Azure App Service

+Azure App Service is a fully managed platform for building, deploying, and scaling web applications and APIs.
+It supports multiple programming languages and frameworks while handling infrastructure management, allowing developers to focus on their code.
+With features like auto-scaling, continuous deployment, and built-in authentication, App Service provides enterprise-grade hosting for your applications.

 ## Overview
 Azure App Service is a fully managed platform for building, deploying, and scaling web apps.
 It supports multiple programming languages and frameworks, with built-in infrastructure maintenance, security patching, and scaling.